 Tampa Military Divorce Attorneys

 Every step in a divorce is more complicated when one or both spouses is an active duty military servicemember.
-If your case involves military issues, you should consider consulting an experienced Tampa military divorce attorney like Scott Davis and Richard Mockler to advise you on these issues.
+If your case involves military issues, you should consider consulting an experienced Tampa military divorce attorney like Richard Mockler to advise you on these issues.

 Military divorces frequently raise complex jurisdictional questions.
 Military servicemembers stationed in Florida call another state "home."
 Conversely, many Florida residents are stationed elsewhere as a result of their military commitment.
 Regardless of where the servicemember legally resides, issues concerning children are usually resolved in the state where the children have lived for the past six months.

 Florida has special rules governing jurisdiction in a divorce case.
 You should hire an attorney who is familiar with these special rules.
 You do not want to pay for your attorney to have to learn them for the first time.
 And you cannot afford the tactical downside of having your attorney file for divorce in the wrong jurisdiction.

 Federal law provides protection for servicemembers who are on active duty.
 For example, a party cannot obtain a default judgment against a servicemember without the appointment of an attorney ad litem.

 Even after a military divorce case is "off the ground," the servicemember may be deployed to a location where he or she cannot effectively participate in the case.
 Attorney-client communications are very difficult during a deployment overseas.
 A competent military divorce attorney will know how to have the case put on hold during this period.
 But it is critical to get certain documents from the servicemember's command before the unit deploys.